zpenka/augur/README.md

   turn     2 of 5
 ```

-If no session matches (code predates AI usage or session was deleted):
+If no session matches (code predates AI usage or the session was deleted):

 ```
 src/auth.go:42